Elmore County Domestic Violence Council Supporting Survivors

 24/7 Crisis Hotline

-A crisis intervention and referral phone line for domestic violence.
-In the midst of a crisis the hotline can get you the resources you need to safely flee.
-(208) 587-3300
+A crisis intervention and referral phone line for domestic violence, human trafficking, sexual assault, and stalking.
+In the midst of a crisis the hotline can get you the resources you need to safely seek help.

-Evan's Harmony House is a safe and secure home open to victims of domestic abuse, following an intake meeting.
-The ECDVC has also partnered with shelters and lodgings in the surrounding communities to offer a safe haven for those wishing to flee an abusive relationship.
+Evan's Harmony House is a safe and secure home open to those fleeing domestic violence, following an intake meeting.

 Evans Harmony House